emagiz/emdocs/mds/howto/security-guide.md

 ### 5.4 Carwash

 All data that is exchanged between an external system and a cloud instance goes through the carwash that protects all client instances from harm and routes data to the correct client instance.

+In terms of security this means the following benefits from being behind the carwash:

+- The connection is https instead of http via the emagiz.com certificate
+- Your VMs are protected due to the fact that only the necessary that need to allow traffic let traffic through
+- It gives you the ability to submit a certificate request via the Support portal to ensure two way SSL (both server as well as client certificate validation).

 ## 6. eMagiz iPaaS Portal Security considerations
 The eMagiz Portal provides access to users to manage their eMagiz integration configurations.
 It provides access to all the features to develop, deploy and manage integrations across Test, Acceptance and Production environments.